But wait, there’s more!

 more to the

 working group and to the work than that.

 Humility can be very hard to cultivate when so many of our working group colleagues not only remind us indirectly of our superiority but demonstrate it daily by their obstinancy in opposing what is clearly the right technical solution, that is, the one that we favor.
 But a little humility, even if it is not evenly distributed in the working group, can go a long way in helping working groups and other organizations to avoid the kinds of disasters that we heard about the other day and to minimize their effect when they happen anyway.

 But perhaps the most important application of the phrase

 more, is to the future of descriptive markup itself.
 Was XML supposed to be a barn

 raising or a farming project?
-And, independent of what it was supposed to be, what did it turn
+And, independent of what it was supposed to be, what

 out to be?
-And how many barns were we intending to raise before we went out into the fields and
+And how many barns were we intending to raise before we went out into the

 Now, as I recall it, in 1996 we had a simple, clear plan.
 We wanted a web-friendly version — subset, cutout, profile, call it what you like — of SGML.
 We wanted a web-friendly version of DSSSL.
 We wanted a web-friendly version of HyTime.
 That is, we wanted web-friendly versions of the three major work items of ISO/IEC JTC1/SC18/WG8, which was the group that defined languages for document processing.
 Oddly enough, I don’t remember anyone ever saying we have to have a web-friendly version of the standard page description language.
 That one never seems to have caught on.
 I don’t understand why not.